Fjallraven Vidda Pro Hiking Pants Review

 The fit of the Vidda Pros is a bit unique, and they have no stretch.
 The pants are high in the waist, and I find that I always need to wear a belt.
 I typically wear size 34×32 pants, and that translates to a European size 50.
 The Vidda Pros tend to have a longer leg than most pants, but this is because of the gaiter function and having a longer leg length helps to keep them from being too tight on the knees when sitting down.
 If you tend to be a bit taller, consider getting these pants in the long version.
 The Vidda Pros come in regular, short and long lengths and have both men’s and women’s sizes.

 I consider the Vidda Pros to be a three-season pant, and I use them extensively in the winter with long johns (20+ degrees), Spring and Fall.
-My general rule of thumb is that if the temperature is mostly going to be 65 degrees or hotter I put them away and grab my Absiko Lite (zip off) Trekking Trousers, which are made of G-1000 lite and a stretch mesh material that breaths much better in hotter temperatures.
+My general rule of thumb is that if the temperature is mostly going to be 65 degrees or hotter I put them away and grab my Absiko Lite (zip off) Trekking Trousers, which are made of G-1000 lite and a stretch mesh material that breathes much better in hotter temperatures.
 Where I live, in Northeastern Minnesota, the weather is mostly colder and thus my Vidda Pros get a lot of use.
 Up here we say that there is no bad weather, just bad clothes – ya sure, you betcha!

 The Vidda Pros would also make a good work pant for outdoor or construction type work.
 Mine have been used hard for three years, and I expect to get many years out of them.
-I typically only use my trekking gear for trekking or hiking, but my Vidda Pros are the exception because they are such a hard wearing pant.
+I typically only use my trekking gear for trekking or hiking, but my Vidda Pros are the exception because they are such a hard-wearing pant.
 I am always finding a reason to put them on.

 The Fjallraven Vidda Pro Pants are a workhorse pair of hiking pants for outdoor adventures.
-With six practical leg pockets, reinforced knees and butt, and an adjustable hem that attaches to your boots like a gaiter, the Vidda Pros have proven to be a durable and a practical clothing choice on numerous treks in varied landscapes and temperatures.
+With six practical leg pockets, reinforced knees and butt, and an adjustable hem that attaches to your boots like a gaiter, the Vidda Pros have proven to be a durable and practical clothing choice on numerous treks in varied landscapes and temperatures.
 While these pants are best used in slightly cooler settings (less than 65 degrees), they are flexible enough to perform well in all environments and at higher temperatures.
-Weatherproof, UV resistant and mosquito proof, the G-1000 fabric sets these pants apart from other technical clothing.
+Weatherproof, UV resistant and mosquito-proof, the G-1000 fabric sets these pants apart from other technical clothing.
 Sustainably manufactured, and built to last, the Vidda Pros are well worth the price of admission.

 About the author